M66B/FairEmail/FAQ.md

 Background: this is necessary because of the introduction of [doze mode](https://developer.android.com/training/monitoring-device-state/doze-standby) in Android 6 Marshmallow.

+If you came here by clicking on the notification, you should known that the next click will open the unified inbox.

 <a name="faq3"></a>
 **(3) What are operations and why are they pending?**